Social Network Analysis

 Dr Yasaman Sarabi

 Dr Sarabi is an Assistant Professor in Social Research Methods in the Doctoral Centre in the School of Social Sciences at Heriot-Watt University.
-Her area of expertise is in the application of complex quantitative methods to addess problems within business and management settings.
-Her work focuses on the use of technicques from Social Network Analysis (SNA), such as Exponential Random Graph Models (ERGMs).
+Her area of expertise is in the application of complex quantitative methods to address problems within business and management settings.
+Her work focuses on the use of techniques from Social Network Analysis (SNA), such as Exponential Random Graph Models (ERGMs).
 Her published work covers a variety of areas and disciplinary intersections, including corporate governance, inter-organisational collaboration, international trade, leadership, and the science of science.

 This lecture is part of a lunchtime seminar series on research methods in equality, diversity and inclusion (EDI) research.
 Stay tuned and subscribe to our mailing list (linked here) to receive details on future sessions.